25. Tax credit for children's activities (Line 462)

-You or your spouse was not resident in Canada in 2017
+You or your spouse was not resident in Canada throughout the year

 The tax credit is equal to 20% of the eligible registration or membership fees.
 You can claim a maximum of $500 in fees per child, for a maximum tax credit of $100 per child.
 If the child has a severe and prolonged impairment in mental or physical functions and the eligible fees are $125 or more, you can add $500 to the amount of the fees.
 However, the total ($500 plus the amount of the eligible fees) cannot exceed $1,000 per child, for a maximum tax credit of $200 per child.

 Use the work chart below to calculate the amount of the tax credit to which you are entitled.
 Calculate a separate amount for each eligible child and then add up the amounts for all the eligible children.
 Carry the total to line 462 of your income tax return.

 - Enter the eligible registration or membership fees (maximum $500).
 If the child has a severe and prolonged impairment in mental or physical functions and the eligible registration or membership fees are at least $125, you can add $500 to the amount.
 Multiply the result by 20%.